 An African safari can take you to some of the most remote wilderness destinations the continent has to offer.
 But wherever you are in Africa the skies at night provide the most incredible views of the galaxies you will ever encounter.
-For a true lifetime experience of Africa, sleeping out under the stars simply cannot be beaten.
-Here are our favorite star beds of Africa.
+For a true lifetime experience, a star bed in Africa and sleeping out under the stars simply cannot be beaten.

 Find your perfect star bed…

 Forget the roughly hammered together tree houses of your childhood.
 These star beds are the ultimate bush bedrooms.
-A comfortable bed made up with crisp, white linen and a down duvet; a bathroom with a toilet and possibly a shower too that ensures you’re completely comfortable during the night.
+A comfortable bed made up with crisp, white linen and a down duvet, a bathroom with a toilet and possibly a shower too that ensures you’re completely comfortable during the night.

 Imagine just you and your partner under the brilliant blaze of the Milky Way.
 Snuggled up in bed, your ears tune into the grunts of Hippos, perhaps the roar of a Lion or the eerie whoop of a Hyena.
 Your morning alarm call is the twittering of birds and your day begins by watching the sunrise as the colors light up the landscape below you.
 Hot water was brought to us that morning and we enjoyed a steaming cup of coffee in bed watching as the bush came alive for another day of wildlife action.

 Here are a few of our favorite star beds in Africa, read on and be tempted!

 Little Kulala is the epitome of a luxurious, tranquil and remote desert lodge.
 This is a place in a league all of its own.
 While the desert was astounding in it’s shimmering heat and myriad adapted creatures the star beds are the most exquisite.
 We were incredibly fortunate to spend a night under the stars here and we would gladly go back again!